leapwallet/cosmos-node-setup/docs/overview.md

 Provision the necessary servers before proceeding further.

-If you're running a full node, then provision two servers for blockchain nodes (one as a backup), and two servers for monitors (one as a backup).
-If you're running a validator, then provision three servers for sentries, three servers for cosigners, two servers for monitors (one as a backup), and a server for a validator which is only required to set up Horcrux.
+If you're running a full node, then provision two servers for blockchain nodes (one as a backup), and one server for the monitor.
+If you're running a validator, then provision three servers for sentries, three servers for cosigners, one server for the monitor, and a server for a validator which is only required to set up Horcrux.

 Remember to place the backup server such as the second RPC node's server in a different region that the primary server.